CEVE543/Lab-4/README.md

 ## Overview

-This lab builds on the previous GEV inference techniques by introducing Bayesian modeling approaches for extreme value analysis.
-Students will learn to set up Bayesian GEV models, develop strategies for prior specification, and use these tools to compare rainfall patterns between two stations.
+This lab introduces Bayesian modeling for extreme value analysis through an iterative workflow emphasizing thoughtful prior specification.
+Students will develop Bayesian GEV models using Turing.jl and ArviZ.jl, learning to think like Bayesian statisticians while building tools for Houston rainfall analysis.

 ## Topics Covered

+- Iterative prior specification and prior predictive checking
-- Bayesian GEV model setup with Turing.jl
+- Bayesian GEV modeling with Turing.jl and MCMC sampling
+- ArviZ.jl for modern Bayesian diagnostics and visualization
+- Two-station comparative analysis with uncertainty quantification
+- Return level estimation with full Bayesian uncertainty propagation
-- Prior specification strategies for extreme value parameters
+- Efficient caching strategies for computational workflows
-- Two-station comparison problem using Bayesian inference
-- Model comparison and selection techniques
-- Posterior predictive checking

 ## Objectives

 - Set up Bayesian GEV models with informative priors
 - Develop strategies for prior specification in extreme value analysis
 - Compare rainfall patterns between two stations using Bayesian inference
-- Understand the advantages of Bayesian approaches for uncertainty quantification

 ## Connection to Problem Sets

-This lab builds the Bayesian GEV toolkit that students will use for PS1 Tasks 1-2, providing the foundation for sophisticated statistical modeling of extreme rainfall events with proper uncertainty quantification.
+This lab builds the complete Bayesian GEV toolkit that students will use for PS1 Tasks 1 and 3, providing essential skills in prior specification, convergence diagnostics, and uncertainty quantification for extreme value analysis.

 ---